Photo of QT Luong in Kings Canyon National Park by Buddy Squires

 QT Luong is a photographer and author known for being the first to photograph all 59 US National Parks —in large format.
 He is featured in the film The National Parks: America's Best Idea, by Ken Burns and Dayton Duncan, and has been profiled in National Geographic Explorer, Outdoor Photographer, and Parks magazines.

-His photographs are the subject of four books, including the best-selling Treasured Lands.
+His photographs are the subject of four books, including the best-selling Treasured Lands, winner of six national book awards.
 They have appeared in Time, Life, Outside, Scientific American, GEO, numerous National Geographic publications, and hundreds of others worldwide.
 Luong’s limited-edition prints are widely collected, and his on-going traveling exhibition of large prints from all the national parks has shown in museums and galleries nationwide.
 He lives in San Jose, California, with his wife and two children.
 For more of his work, visit terragalleria.com.

 Born to Vietnamese parents in Paris, France, he was trained as a scientist (PhD U. Paris).
 The revelation of the high Alps led him to become a mountain climber and wilderness guide.
 When he came to the US to conduct research in the fields of Artificial Intelligence and Image Processing for what was to be a short stay, he chose UC Berkeley, because of the proximity to Yosemite--a world class rock climbing destination.